ayanonagon/talks/tryswift/BoundariesInPractice.md

 }
 ```

-^ Then I started working on the implementation. init with story is still the same.
+^ Then I started working on the implementation. initWithStory is still the same.

-^ But init with story ID.
+^ But initWithStory ID.
 How does this work?
 Unlike the case where we come from the StoriesViewController, which owns a list of stories, we don’t have a story object at hand to work with.
 And we can’t set any of the properties with out a story, so that’s a big problem.

 ---